cluke009/DrupalGap/README.md

 4. Check out some examples
 --------

+You will want to test these on a web server or from a hardware device.

 There are currently 3 examples to choose from.

  * The Simple example which has a bare minimum of markup and is meant to showcase the quickest way to get started.
  * The Twitter Bootstrap example which has more markup but looks much nicer.
  * The jQuery Mobile example which is ready to drop into PhoneGap.
+ * You can also read some [documentation](https://github.com/cluke009/DrupalGap/tree/master/jsdocs "documentation")

 Goals
 --------